containers/gvisor-tap-vsock/README.md

 More docs: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/make-integration-service

+In the VM, be sure to have `hv_sock` module loaded.

 #### Linux prerequisites

 On Fedora 32, it worked out of the box.
 On others distros, you might have to look at https://github.com/mdlayher/vsock#requirements.

 For CRC, the driver should be compiled with this patch: https://github.com/code-ready/machine-driver-libvirt/pull/45.

+#### macOS prerequisites

+Please locate the hyperkit state (there is a file called `connect` inside) folder and launch `host` with the following env variable:
+`VM_DIRECTORY=path_to_connect_directory`

+For CRC, the driver should be compiled with this patch: https://github.com/code-ready/machine-driver-hyperkit/pull/12.

 #### Run